box/developer.box.com/content/guides/getting-started/architecture-patterns.md

 A [Box Skill][skill] is set to monitor any upload/move/copy actions in a specific folder.
 When an event occurs, the file is sent to a cloud provider to be processed by any machine learning service.
-Once it is processed, information is saved back to the file as metadata.
-This metadata can then be used in another process or future reference.
+Once it is processed, information is [saved back to the file as metadata][metadata].
+This metadata can then be used in another process or for future reference.

 [usermodel]: g://getting-started/user-models
 [auth]: g://authentication